 Sydiskis et al. (1991) tested the virucidal effects of hot glycerine extracts from Rheum officinale, Aloe barbadensis, Rhamnus frangula, Rhamnus purshianus, and Cassia angustifolia against herpes simplex virus type 1.
 All the plant extracts inactivated the virus.
 The active constituents in these plants were separated by thin-layer chromatography and identified as anthraquinones.
 Anthraquinone glycosides should be ineffective.
 The extract of Rhamnus frangula was completely virucidal after 15 min incubation with herpes simplex virus type 1.
-The ID{50} was 0.35μ g/mL whilst 0.75μ g/ml inhibited the replication to an amount of 90%.
+The ID50 was 0.35μg/ml whilst 0.75 μg/ml inhibited the replication to an amount of 90%.
 A 90% higher concentration was not cytotoxic against WI-38-cells and renal cells of monkeys.
-A purified sample of aloe emodin was prepared from aloin, and its effects on the infectivity of herpes simplex virus type 1 and type 2, varicella-zoster virus, pseudorabies virus, influenza virus, adenovirus, and rhinovirus were tested by mixing virus with dilutions of aloe emodin for 15 min at 37° C, immediately diluting the sample, and assaying the amount of infectious virus remaining in the sample.
-The results showed that aloe emodin inactivated all of the viruses tested herpes simplex virus demonstrated that the envelopes were partially disrupted.
+A purified sample of aloe emodin was prepared from aloin, and its effects on the infectivity of herpes simplex virus type 1 and type 2, varicella-zoster virus, pseudorabies virus, influenza virus, adenovirus, and rhinovirus were tested by mixing virus with dilutions of aloe emodin for 15 min at 37°C, immediately diluting the sample, and assaying the amount of infectious virus remaining in the sample.
+The results showed that aloe emodin inactivated all of the viruses tested except adenovirus and rhinovirus.
+Electron microscopic examination of anthraquinone-treated herpes simplex virus demonstrated that the envelopes were partially disrupted.
 These results showed that anthraquinones extracted from a variety of plants are directly virucidal to enveloped viruses.